RFID system have basically two components.

 - Active Tags

-These tags are the mostly used, as they are smaller in size easy to handle and cheap.
+These tags are mostly used, as they are smaller in size, easy to handle and cheap.
 Passive tags “powered up” by the RFID reader to transmit data.

 A passive tag is activated by the radio frequency (RF) scan (signal) of the reader.
-Rf signal (form of energy) induced electrical current which is small but enough for transmission of an ID number stored in chip.
+RF signal (a form of energy) induces electrical current which is small but enough for transmission of an ID number stored in a chip.

 Unlike passive tags, active tags need an on-board power supply (e.g., a battery), which enables them to transmit data at all times.

 Active tags also have both a microchip and an antenna.
-The chip of active RFID tags, are usually bigger in size and has greater abilities than the RFID chips of passive tags.
+The chip of active RFID tags, are usually bigger in size and have greater abilities than the RFID chips of passive tags.